Sacramento Republic FC: 2015–2021

-2022: Open Cup magic
+2022: Open Cup runners-up

 With the return of the U.S. Open Cup after a two-year hiatus forced by the pandemic, the Republic made a historic run through the 2022 edition, becoming the first team from outside Major League Soccer to play for the trophy since Charleston Battery in 2008, and only the fourth since MLS began play in 1996.
 Sacramento defeated teams from four divisions of the United States soccer pyramid—Portland Timbers U23s of Open Division USL League Two, Central Valley Fuego FC of Division III USL League One, fellow Division II USLC side Phoenix Rising FC, and MLS clubs San Jose Earthquakes, LA Galaxy, and Sporting Kansas City—before falling to MLS side Orlando City, 3–0, in the final.
 The Open Cup run has also inspired hopes of reviving the Republic's MLS expansion bid through a new group of investors.

 Colors and crest

 Republic FC's colors are old glory red, maple, and egg shell.
 The club crest is a classic shield that honors the Bear Flag, taking several colors from the flag itself.
 The crest also carries an image of a California grizzly bear, which is found on the state's flag and is California's official state animal, along with a nautical star, which is representative of, and in the same color as, the star on the Bear Flag.
 Below the bear is the motto of the city of Sacramento, "Urbs Indomita", in Latin meaning "Indomitable City".